TripleSBinPicking/bin_picking_environment/documentation/Training DOPE.md

 import Deep_Object_Pose.scripts.train as train
 ```
 You can place your command parameters in `sys.argv`, make sure to include `train.py` at the beginning and keep the `.split(' ')` function call at the end.
 You can access your dataset by creating a new dataset in Kaggle, uploading your image dataset and then adding it to the Kaggle notebook.
 The dataset will then be located in `/kaggle/input/<dataset name>`.
-Make sure to put the output in `/kaggle/working`, otherwise you wont be able to access it afterwards.
+Make sure to put the output in `/kaggle/working`, otherwise you won't be able to access it afterwards.
 Also make sure to enable GPU acceleration and internet access.
 An example of a Kaggle notebook can be found in the following image:

 ![Kaggle example](resources/kaggle_notebook.png)